 - Other forms—Involve symptoms of bipolar depression caused by medical conditions like Cushing’s disease or multiple sclerosis, drugs and/or alcohol abuse, or other factors.

-At our Rexburg wellness center, we treat all forms of bipolar depressive disorder.
+At our wellness center, we treat bipolar disorder in all its manifestations.

 A Closer Look At Mania & Hypomania